foxBMS/foxBMS-primary/doc/sphinx/gettingstarted/can_com.rst

 | BMS10_Selftest_Debug          | 32                    | 8              | False           | 1.0        | 0.0        | 0.0     | 1.0        | Intel         |
 +-------------------------------+-----------------------+----------------+-----------------+------------+------------+---------+------------+---------------+

 The signals presented in the previous table are for the peripheral functions of the battery system, namely the isolation monitoring device, the balancing and the self testing capabilities.
-Currently, only the isolation monitoring values are sent, while balancing feedback values are not.
-The signals ``BMS10_Selftest_state`` and ``BMS10_Selftest_Debug`` are left open for custom development.
+The isolation monitoring values are sent over CAN while the balancing feedback values are not.
+The signals ``BMS10_Selftest_state`` and ``BMS10_Selftest_Debug`` are left open for custom developments.

 --------------------------------------------